fahim152/jto-chrome-ext/README.md

 2. Initially, you'll be prompted to enter your Jira board link.
 3. After saving, provide the Jira ticket number and the extension will open the ticket in a new tab.
 4. Use the dropdown to switch between saved Jira board links as needed.
+5. Access most recent opened tickets from the list.
+Clear the list if necessary

 ## Contributing